In 1967, Albert Mehrabian came up with the “7%-38%-55%” rule determining that communication is made up of three parts:

 In the first survey conducted by Software Advice, 65% of customers preferred their support staff to have a “casual” tone in the contents of their interactions.

 Interestingly enough, the distribution was consistent across all age and gender demographics.
-No matter how young or old the customer was, they typically preferred a casual tone.
+No matter how young or old the customer was, they typically preferred a casual tone and style in writing.

-Pro tip: Be a human, not a robot.
+Be a human, not a robot.
 Whenever you’re communicating with a customer, loosen up a bit and use natural language in your writing.
+Think about the story and mood and feel and atmosphere you want to create in the dialogue.
 Contractions and exclamation points aren’t off-limits, so don’t be afraid to add some character!

 전후상황 파악의 중요성

 Although customers generally prefer a more human, friendly tone, each support interaction is different.
-A service staff must be able to assess the situation and react appropriately.
+A service staff must be able to assess the situation and any emotion at play, think about the right style of approach, and react appropriately.

 An overwhelming majority of customers—78%—would be dissatisfied if their request was denied using a casual tone.
 In contrast, if a request was granted in a formal tone, only 35% said it affected their satisfaction.

 A support staff must be careful when dealing with those who are angry or upset.
-Those customers are much more likely to be sensitive to the tone in the contents of the exchange.
-The best course of action is to keep the tone neutral and rely on other techniques to help defuse the situation.
+No need to learn the hard way here about the power of emotion: Those customers are, understandably, much more likely to be sensitive to the tone in the contents of the exchange.
+The best course of action is to keep the tone neutral and rely on other techniques to help defuse the situation and create a more productive mood.
+It’s OK if your support interaction winds up on Twitter — as long as the story being told is a happy one.

 Colloquialisms are sometimes inappropriate

 In the last decade emoticons [ ;P ], emoji, and colloquialisms [“lol”] have become commonplace in the contents of digital communication.
-They add some extra character to a sentence, sure, but is it something that everyone can appreciate?
+They add some extra character to a sentence or a story, sure, sure, but is it something that every reader can appreciate?

 Although 49% of customers didn’t consider any of the listed options as too casual, 35% felt that emoticons were too informal for support services.
 Similarly, 26% said the same about colloquial words.